lieskjur/Monochrome/README.md

 A LeftWM + Polybar theme with a minimal palette of warm colors and a lot of gaps, literal and figurative.

 ## Features
+- All the gaps you could have ever wanted
+- Theme for Dunst notifications
-- Polybars on multiple workspaces
+- Bars drawn on multiple workspaces
-- Separate fonts for icons and text
+- Separation of icon and text fonts (just like the church and state)
-- Polybar modules without font and background colors or underlines
+- Polybar modules with minimal formatting

 ## Included Polybar modules
 Polybar modules are included in [polybar.modules].
-By default only the date-time module is applied with the option of adding more
+By default only the date-time module is applied with the option of adding more in [polybar.config]
 - internal
 	- date
 	- pulseaudio